The low waste revolution of the Cacaofruit

 From Cacaofruit to Cacaofruit concentrate

-The Cacaofruit pulp is quickly pressed into juice to preserve the fresh aromas of the fruit.
-Afterwards the Cacaofruit juice is filtered, gently pasteurized and concentrated to obtain the Cacaofruit juice concentrate.
+The cacaofruit pulp is quickly pressed into juice to preserve the fresh aromas of the fruit.
+Afterward the cacaofruit juice is filtered, gently pasteurized, and concentrated to obtain the cacaofruit juice concentrate.

 Using the entire Cacaofruit

 Cabosse Naturals has developed a low waste supply chain to guarantee complete, 100% usage of the rich and nutritious cacaofruit.
 Each year, about 14 million tons of cacaofruits are harvested around the world.
 Whereas previously 70% of the cacaofruit was thrown away (as much as 10 million tons), now not only its seeds (beans) but also the dried peel and the fresh and juicy pulp can be used.

 Cabosse Naturals now leads the Upcycled Food Revolution by upcycling the entire cacaofruit.
 Did you know upcycled food is the single most effective solution to global warming?
 Upcycled foods are using ingredients that otherwise would not have gone to human consumption, and are procured and produced using verifiable supply chains, and have a positive impact on the environment.